 Last month they voted to abolish their student government.
-On April 7, the Board of Regents voted to approve their action.
+On April 7, the Board of Borets weeks a service their actions.

+of Regents voted to approve their action.

 Some other encouraging developments are taking place here in Austin.

 The Young Republicans and Young Americans for Freedom rank among the most active groups on a lively campus.
 One of the YAF'ers is making a name for himself by persistently suing to prevent the Daily Texan from endorsing candidates for political office.